Carroll H. Shilling: Personal problems and ban from racing

-In an era when jockeys commonly used dirty tactics, Carroll was notorious for his actions.
+In an era when jockeys commonly used dirty tactics, Shilling was notorious for his actions.
 In 1912, while riding at Havre de Grace Racetrack in Maryland, he was banned from racing for striking another jockey with his whip during a race.
 The action resulted in his riding career ending after just six full years plus two partial years when the New York racing shutdown meant there was fierce competition for jockeys at tracks outside New York state.